Paul-Uchenna/One-Commit-Per-Day/May- Daily Development Notebook/04-05-2024(Managing state in React).md

 I used [Pomodoro Tracker](https://pomodoro-tracker.com/) to track my time.
 I do one-hour work sessions without interruption to stay focused and productive.
 This allows me to accurately measure my solo programming time, excluding discussions and pair programming.

 I continue my exploration of React Router, through a protic exercise of a To Do List.

+- After integrating the feature to modify items in the task list using the button.

+- I expanded the application by introducing two new components.
+These components allow distinguishing between tasks that have already been completed and those that are not yet completed.